Maria's Lovers: Production

 The film is the first American feature film by Konchalovsky.
 In his review of the film in Variety, Todd McCarthy indicated that Konchalovsky was probably the first Russian director to have made a major American film with well-known actors.

 The opening sequence features excerpts from John Huston's 1946 U.S. Army documentary Let There Be Light about posttraumatic stress disorder.

+Vincent Spano and Nastassja Kinski began a relationship during production.
+Their son Aljosha was born a few months before the film premiered.

 Locomotive Appearances

 Reading T1 Northern #2102 also made appearances in the film while pulling a freight train.

 Release

 The film opened the Venice film festival.

 Home media

 The film was released on DVD in the United States in December 2001.

 Reception

 Critical response

 Maria's Lovers has an approval rating of 33% on review aggregator website Rotten Tomatoes, based on 6 reviews, and an average rating of 5.88/10.